icomse/icomse.github.io/content/workshops/ML-UMinn-2024.md

 **Registration Fee:** The registration fee will be waived for participants from non-PhD-granting and primary undergraduate institutions (PUIs).

-**Financial Support:**  Financial support is available to cover housing (in university dormitory) for all non-local participants.
+**Financial Support:**  Financial support available to cover housing (in university dormitory) for some non-local participants.
 A limited number of travel stipends (up to $500) are available to help broaden participation.

 **Organizers/Instructors:**
 - Yamil Colón, Notre Dame University